-If the NC° algorithm detects that the temperature trend from the Oura Ring is detected by the NC° algorithm to be too high or low to be biologically correct for where you are in your cycle, if it deviates too much from your baseline temperature, or if you have not slept enough, your temperature will be excluded automatically by the NC° algorithm.
+If the NC° algorithm detects that the temperature trend from the Oura Ring is too high or low to be biologically correct for where you are in your cycle, if it deviates too much from your baseline temperature, or if you have not slept enough, your temperature will be excluded automatically by the NC° algorithm.

-If that happens, your temperature will have a strike through it in the Add Data page, and you will see the text ‘Excluded by the algorithm’ written below.
+In the app, your temperature will have a strikethrough in the Add Data page, and you will see the text ‘Excluded by the algorithm’ written below.

 Certain circumstances may affect your temperature.
-This can lead to varying temperatures and make it harder for the NC algorithm to track your cycle.
-To help the algorithm learn about your cycle and accurately identify your ovulation, please remember to exclude your temperature data if you:
+This can lead to varying temperatures and make it harder for the algorithm to track your cycle.

 - Feel sick (by clicking on Sick in the Add Data page)